Samuraig5/piranha/README.md

 ./files/samples/localhost_runner.sh
 ```

+## CHANGES
+I had to undertake significant changes to the project inorder to get parts of it to work (huge shout out to the TA's of the PET+P course).
+Here I will list the most significant and the resoning for the changes:

+1. Makefile
+The Makefile as such did not work.
+We had to change so many things in it that I've lost track of every detail.
+In broad strokes we changed how the GTest library was included, the currently used CUDA library and the path to the nvcc installation as it is not the same as in usual installations.

+2. Training Data
+The python scripts provided for the download and creation of the MNIST and CIFAR10 datasets did not work in SciCORE.
+Instead I created them on a local machine and tranfered the alreay prepared data to scicore.

 ## Citation

-You can cite the paper using the following BibTeX entry (the paper links to this repo):
+You can cite the original paper using the following BibTeX entry (the paper links to this repo):

 ```
 @inproceedings {watson22piranha,